-Epistemology – To Understand Buddhism, First Understand Direct Perception
+Epistemology – To Understand Buddhism, First Understand Epistemology

 15. Epistemology (x) The Five Aggregates (iv) Why Is There Something Rather Than Nothing?

-According to this Wikipedia article, “Why Is There Something Rather Than Nothing,” “is a question about the reason for basic existence which has been raised or commented…
+(Update Pending) According to this Wikipedia article, “Why Is There Something Rather Than Nothing,” “is a question about the reason for basic existence which has been raised…

 14. Epistemology (ix) The Five Aggregates (iii) – The Observer Effect – The Root Cause of Delusion

-We discuss the Observer Effect in this post.
-The Observer Effect is associated with the Double-Slit Experiment and was discovered in 1801 by British polymath…
+(Update Pending) We discuss the Observer Effect in this post.
+The Observer Effect is associated with the Double-Slit Experiment and was discovered in 1801 by…

-13. Epistemology (viii) – The Five Aggregates(ii) – Liberation From Existential Suffering!
+13. Epistemology (viii) – The Five Aggregates(ii) – Satisfying Buddha’s Soteriological Goal!

-12. Epistemology (vii) The Five Aggregates (i) – Resolving The Mind-Body Problem
+12. Epistemology (vii) The Five Aggregates (i) – Everything That Exists, Exists In The Mind

 9. Epistemology (vi) The Wordless Flower Sermon

-The Flower Sermon (Chinses=拈花微笑) was a unique sermon Buddha gave.
-It was unique because Buddha was speechless and did not speak until he was sure…
+The Flower Sermon (Chinese = 拈花微笑) was a unique sermon that the Buddha delivered.
+It was unique because Buddha remained speechless throughout the Sermon until…

 8. Epistemology (v) Direct Perception – The Path To Enlightenment

-After discussing “How Do We Know What We Know” and the Kalama Sutta, in which Buddha deems that using word-based knowledge is not helpful in…
+(Update Pending) After discussing “How Do We Know What We Know” and the Kalama Sutta, in which Buddha deems that using word-based knowledge is not…

 7. Epistemology (iv) The Kalama Sutta